For Program Directors and Supervisors

 - Description of the types of interactions with minors (including whether program staff stays overnight with minors or regularly interact with minors in one on one situations)

-2. Coordinate training for individuals working with minors
+Step Two: Coordinate training for individuals working with minors

-a.
 Working with Minors Guidelines

 Program Directors are responsible for providing training to those working in University programs or activities with minors.
 Program Directors must ensure that each individual working with minors in their program or activity reviews the University’s Working with Minors Guidelines and certifies that they have done so.
 The Working with Minors Guidelines provide helpful tips for maintaining a safe and positive environment when working with minors, advice on signs of child abuse and neglect, and steps to take if you suspect that a minor has been abused or neglected.
 The Working with Minors Guidelines also includes basic information about the University’s Youth Bullying Prevention Policy.
 Completed certifications must be submitted to the Office of Compliance and Ethics.